 Boubenec, Y., Claverie, L., Shulz, D. & Debrégeas, G. (2014).
 An amplitude modulation/demodulation scheme for whisker-based texture perception.
 The Journal of Neuroscience, 34(33), 10832-10843. doi:10.1523/JNEUROSCI.0534-14.2014

 Yves Boubenec was born in Toulon (France) and was trained in the École Normale Supérieure (ENS, Paris, France).
 He then obtained a Master in Neurobiology (ENS, Institut Pasteur, UPMC, Paris, France) and a PhD in Neurosciences (UNIC, Gif-sur-Yvette, France).
 He has worked in the RIKEN Brain Science Institute (Japan) and in the Institute for Systems Research (Maryland, USA).
-He is now associate professor in the Laboratory of Perceptive Systems in the École Normale Supérieure.
+He is now associate professor in the Laboratory of Perceptive Systems (LSP) in the École Normale Supérieure, and head of the Neuro Platform in the LSP.

 How does the central nervous system process complex statistics scene ?